 Recommendations:

-Awareness and Refresher training for users and operators are needed due to changes in technology

-GOT/Donors to continue providing advisory roles to community management setups
+GoT to explore financial commitments from development partners for Awareness and Refresher training for users and operators in the outer islands due to changes in technology.
+Action: Approach Donors at the Donors roundtable meeting or bilateralGOT to continue providing advisory roles to community management setups

-Community Management setups must also assist GOT on Bearing Costs of Operation and Maintenance
+Government to support the power of Community ownership of RE projects’ maintenance and sustainability.

+Government to continue associations with all sectors of the society and development partners

+Minutes of meeting and report be circulated to development partners

+Request donors to share templates and guidelines of required information needed for funding

 3rd Presenter: Sela Bloomfield – Status of Tonga Energy Bill & legal views on TERM and related by-laws, Acts and Regulations that need to be in place.
 Status, Challenges & Opportunities.